• E-Commerce

 Jaaxy Enterprise

 Jaaxy Enterprise starts at $99 per month.
 This is the package I recommend for buyers who fit the description of “Content Production Machines”.
-I discuss who Jaaxy is best for below, so keep reading.
+I discuss who Jaaxy keyword tool is best for below, so keep reading.

 Enterprise allows you to get an even faster version of Jaaxy.
 You get more results per keyword search, unlimited searches, and unlimited keyword lists.
 Enterprise allows you to scope out 50 results per letter in Alphabet Soup, so each search in Alphabet Soup could potentially return 1300 unique, long tail keywords with high buying intent.